Close Menu

 What it means for advisors

 The gate mechanics that looked theoretical in the marketing are now being tested in public, two quarters in a row.
 Our full analysis of the pullback, including the liquidity-queue math and the way the same banks selling these funds are protecting their own balance sheets, is in Morgan Stanley fills 45.8% of private credit redemptions as the banks pull back.
 For the case that built private credit into advisor portfolios in the first place, see our coverage of interval funds crossing $277 billion and public-private model portfolios.
+For the Q2 read on whether the wave has peaked, and why met caps are not the same as returning demand, see did the redemption wave peak?

-Last updated June 16, 2026.
+Last updated July 9, 2026.
 This monitor is provided for information only and is not investment advice.
 Figures are compiled from public reporting and fund disclosures and are accurate as of the dates shown; reliance on any information is at the reader’s sole risk.

 Latest news